 - Spoon batter into pan and rap pan against work surface once or twice to eliminate air bubbles.

-- Place pan in (cold) oven and turn oven temperature to 350°F. Bake until golden and a wooden pick or skewer inserted in middle of cake comes out with a few crumbs adhering, 75-85 minutes.
+- Place pan in (cold) gas oven and turn oven temperature to 350°F. OR place in preheated electric oven (325F).
+Bake until golden and a wooden pick or skewer inserted in middle of cake comes out with a few crumbs adhering, 75-85 minutes.

 - Cool cake in pan on a rack 30 minutes.
 Run a thin knife around inner and outer edges of cake, then invert rack over pan and invert cake onto rack to cool completely.